brunoluiz/brunoluiz.github.io/content/blog/2017/aug/joi-validate-input-and-define-databases-in-javascript/index.md

 ---
 title: 'Joi: validate input and define databases in JavaScript'
 date: '2017-08-30T19:44:37.121Z'
-cover: header.jpeg
-summary: 'As the saying goes: never trust user input.
+description: 'As the saying goes: never trust user input.
 People coming from PHP and Java have many validation libraries available.
 But what about JavaScript?
 There are some options, but none seems more interesting than Joi.'
+aliases:
+  - /2017/aug/joi-validate-input-and-define-databases-in-javascript/
 ---

 ![Photo by Rayi Christian Wicaksono](header.jpeg)